reduzent/netpd-website/content/community/_index.md

 themselves.
 But it is normally OK for anyone to tweak any instruments.
 Do not close instruments without notice.
 Learn to appreciate how things emerge.
-But then, sessions often profit from novel input of a fresh mind that shake things around a bit.
+But then, sessions often profit from novel input of a fresh mind that shakes things up a bit.

 Recordings from online sessions are considered nobody's property and sharing results on public forums is the rule.